xiongquan1230/IETF122-Sidemeeting-HP-WAN/README.md

 routing-related technologies like traffic engineering, resource scheduling, and load balancing.

 We're planning to have a side meeting at IETF 122: High-performance WAN.
-This sidemeeting follows up discussions of HP-WAN use cases, requirements, problems and technical solutions upon IETF121 BoF and online meeting.
+This sidemeeting follows up discussions of HP-WAN use cases, requirements, problems deployment and technical solutions upon IETF121 BoF and online meeting.

 Time: Thursday 20 March-18：00~19:30 (Bangkok)(3-20 PM 19：00-20：30 Beijing Time)